 SI.
-Theme Sub- Prev Previous knowledge & class in which acquired nired Expected Learning outcomes no. theme Previous knowledge Class (iii) Able to discuss the general character- istics of hormones. ШЛ (iii) (iiv) (iii) Able to discuss the general character- VIII (iii) describe the source, mode of transport, functioning and fate of different plant hormones. mones (e.g. Auxin, Gibberellin, Cytokinin). (iv) discuss the role of synthetic hormones. c)Response (i) and (i) Able to explain the basic concepts of hormones.VIIILearners will be able to :(i)relate different function ЛШЛ Leal rners will be able to : relate different functions in animals and the coordina- tion in animals - (ii) Able to explain the role of hormones in VIII chemical coordination in human body. role of hormones in controlling those functions.
-Hormones (III) Able to discuss the general character- VIII istics of hormones. (ii) explain the role of hormone as messenger and regulator with suitable examples. (iv) (iv) Able to mention the name of hormones VIII secreted from different endocrine glands (iii) mention the differences between plant and animal hormones. of human body and their functions. (iv) (iv) discuss the names of various endocrine (v) Able to differentiate between exocrine VIII and endocrine glands.
-VIII glands in humans, their location, name of hormones secreted from endocrine glands and their role in human body. (vi) Able to identify the location of different endocrine glands in humans.
-IIIV (\mathbf{v}) (vi) Able to identify the location of different VIII(v) describe the causes and symptoms of some endocrine glands in humans.
+Theme -qnS Prev Previous knowledge & class in which acquired iired Expected Learning outcomes no. theme Previous knowledge Class (iii) Able to discuss the general character- VIII (iii) istics of hormones.
+VIII (iii) (iv) (iii) describe the source, mode of transport, functioning and fate of different plant hormones (e.g. Auxin, Gibberellin, Cytokinin).(iv) discuss the role of synthetic hormones. e e (i) Able to explain the basic concepts of VIII Learners will be able to: hormones. П Lear (i) rners will be able to: relate different functions in animals and the coordina- tion in animals - (ii) Able to explain the role of hormones in VIII chemical coordination in human body. role of hormones in controlling those functions.
+Hormones (iii) (iii) Able to discuss the general character- VIII istics of hormones. (ii) explain the role of hormone as messenger and regulator with suitable examples. (iv) (iv) Able to mention the name of hormones VIII secreted from different endocrine glands (iii) (iii) mention the differences between plant and animal hormones. of human body and their functions. (iv) (iv) discuss the names of various endocrine (v) (v) Able to differentiate between exocrine VIII and endocrine glands.
+VIII glands in humans, their location, name of hormones secreted from endocrine glands and their role in human body. (vi) Able to identify the location of different endocrine glands in humans. М $\widehat{\geq}$ (vi) Able to identify the location of different VIII (v) describe the causes and symptoms of some endocrine glands in humans.

 SI.
-Theme Sub- Previous knowledge & class in which acquired ired Expected Learning outcomes n0. theme Previous knowledge C Class (vii) Able to describe the causes and symptoms of various problems and diseases of humans related to inadequate or excessive secretion of hormones.
-VIII (vi) differentiate between endocrine and exocrine glands. d) Re- sponse and coordina- tion in animals - Nervous System (i) Able to mention neural communication in as an example of communication in with the help of experied with the help of experied humans. (i) explain neural control with the help of experience is as an example of commons and pathway by using viewer experiences as example (ii) mention the difference action of hormones and (iv) mention the structure different parts of a neu (v) draw a labelled diagramed (vi) discuss different types in ervos and nervous systems.
-VIII Le (i) (ii) (iv) (v) (vi) (vi) (vii) (viii) Learners will be able to : (i) explain neural control and coordination with the help of experiences from daily life. (ii) identify different components of nervous pathway by using various day-to-day experiences as examples. (iii) mention the differences between mode of action of hormones and nervous system. (iv) mention the structure and function of different parts of a neurone. (v) draw a labelled diagram of a neurone. (v) draw a labelled diagram of a neurone. (v) draw a labelled diagram of a neurone. (vi) discuss different types of neurones, nerves and nervous systems. different parts of brain.
+Theme -qnS Previous knowledge & class in which acquired uired Expected Learning outcomes n0. theme Previous knowledge Class (vii) Able to describe the causes and symptoms of various problems and diseases ofhumans related to inadequate or excessive secretion of hormones.
+VIII VIII (vi) differentiate between endocrine and exocrine glands. d) Response and coordination in animals - Nervous System (i) Able to mention neural communication in humans. (i) explain neural control with the help of experie (ii) identify different compathway by using verperiones as example (iii) mention the difference action of hormones and (iv) mention the structure different parts of a neu (v) draw a labelled diagram (vi) discuss different types nerves and nervous systynapse.
+Learners will be able to: (i) explain neural control and coordination with the help of experiences from daily life. (ii) identify different components of nervous pathway by using various day-to-day experiences as examples. (iii) mention the differences between mode of action of hormones and nervous system. (iv) mention the structure and function of different parts of a neurone. (v) draw a labelled diagram of a neurone. (vi) discuss different types of neurones, nerves and nervous systems. (vii) explain the functions of ganglia and synapse. (viii) identify the location and functions of different parts of brain.